nexmo-se/websocket-server/README.md

 Receives audio from the PSTN legs connected to this WebSocket (set up by the Voice API application named pstn-websocket.js)<br><br>

-Your actual application can send audio in the other direction to those PSTN legs via the established WebSocket<br><br>
+Your actual middleware application can send audio in the other direction to those PSTN legs via the established WebSocket<br><br>

 ## Some capabilities handled by this sample application code

-Detects DTMF events received from Vonage Voice API platform.
+Detects DTMF events received from Vonage Voice API platform.<br><br>

 That capability is also used for when connecting a WebSocket with an outbound PSTN call, near the beginning of the session, the first received DTMF '#' signals that non silence inbound audio packets start to flow in, as corresponding outbound PSTN call just got answered<br><br>